All posts

 How is tax residency determined for digital nomads?

-Tax residency is determined independently by each country under its own domestic law.
-Common criteria include physical presence (days spent in-country), center of vital interests (where your strongest personal and economic ties are), habitual abode, and nationality.
-Different countries weight these factors differently, and a digital nomad can be claimed as tax resident by multiple countries simultaneously.
+Each country determines tax residency under its own domestic law.
+Common criteria include physical presence (days in-country), center of vital interests (where your strongest personal and economic ties are), habitual abode, and nationality.
+Countries weight these factors differently, and a nomad can be claimed as tax resident by multiple countries at once.

 What is the 183-day rule for tax residency?

-The 183-day rule is a widely used physical presence threshold for tax residency, but its application varies significantly between countries.
+A widely used physical presence threshold, but its application varies between countries.
 Some count calendar-year days, others use rolling 12-month windows.
 Some count partial days, others only overnight stays.
-The US Substantial Presence Test aggregates days across three years using a weighted formula.
-Staying under 183 days does not guarantee non-residency — other criteria like center of vital interests can independently trigger residency.
+The US Substantial Presence Test aggregates days across three years with a weighted formula.
+Staying under 183 days does not guarantee non-residency; other criteria like center of vital interests can independently trigger it.

 Can I be tax resident in two countries at the same time?

 Yes.
-Dual tax residency occurs when two countries both claim you as tax resident under their respective domestic laws.
-Double tax treaties provide tie-breaker rules (permanent home, center of vital interests, habitual abode, nationality) to resolve the conflict, but these only work when a treaty exists between the two countries.
-Without a treaty, dual taxation is structurally possible with no automatic resolution mechanism.
+This happens when two countries both claim you under their respective domestic laws.
+Tax treaties provide tie-breaker rules (permanent home, vital interests, habitual abode, nationality) to resolve the overlap, but only when a treaty exists between the two countries.
+Without one, dual taxation is structurally possible with no automatic resolution.

 Do US citizens owe taxes even when living abroad?

 Yes.
-The United States taxes its citizens on worldwide income regardless of where they live, work, or spend time.
-US citizenship triggers US tax obligations that can only be ended through formal expatriation.
-Living abroad as a US citizen does not end US tax residency — it adds complexity because the citizen may also become tax resident in their country of residence.
+The US taxes citizens on worldwide income regardless of where they live or work.
+Only formal expatriation ends this obligation.
+Living abroad as a US citizen doesn't end US tax residency; it adds complexity because you may also become tax resident in your country of residence.

 What documentation do I need to prove tax residency?

-Supporting a tax residency claim requires evidence including travel records (entry/exit stamps, flight records), lease agreements or property ownership, local bank account statements, utility bills, health insurance enrollment, social ties, and local tax filings.
-The most common gap for nomads is having strong evidence of departure from their home country but weak evidence of establishment in any new country.
+Travel records (entry/exit stamps, flight records), lease agreements or property ownership, local bank account statements, utility bills, health insurance enrollment, social ties, and local tax filings.
+The most common gap: nomads have plenty of evidence they left their home country but almost nothing proving they established somewhere new.

 Key Takeaways

-- Tax residency is determined by each country's domestic rules — there is no universal standard, and the same travel pattern can trigger residency in one jurisdiction but not another.
+• Each country determines tax residency under its own rules.
+There is no universal standard.
+The same travel pattern can trigger residency in one jurisdiction but not another.

-- The 183-day rule varies by country: calendar year vs rolling period, partial days vs full days, arrival/departure vs overnight stays — exceeding 183 days is sufficient but not necessary for residency in many jurisdictions.
+• The 183-day rule varies by country: calendar year vs. rolling period, partial days vs. full days, arrival/departure vs. overnight stays.
+Exceeding 183 days is sufficient but not necessary for residency in many places.

-- US citizens and permanent residents are always US tax residents regardless of where they live — departure from the US does not end US tax obligations without formal expatriation.
+• US citizens and permanent residents are always US tax residents regardless of where they live.
+Leaving the US does not end this without formal expatriation.

-- Permanent establishment risk is separate from personal tax residency — conducting business from a location can create corporate tax obligations even without personal residency in that country.
+• Permanent establishment risk is separate from personal tax residency.
+Working from a country can create corporate tax obligations for your entity even if you're not personally resident there.

 References